 - What is the event's primary message and theme?

 - Is the event to be formal or casual?

 - What is the budget for the event?

 - What are the key goals or objectives of this event or conference?
 Specifically, what is the desired outcome and what do you want your guests to take away from this experience?

 - If you are considering sponsoring a non-University group, is the collaborative event in keeping with your department or organization mission and goals?
 As the sponsor, is your department or organization willing to make all the arrangements and cover the costs through your recharge account?
-Or, is it better to have the CSU Stanislaus Event Office manage this event as a rental activity with no involvement by your department?
+Or, is it better to have the Stanislaus State Event Office manage this event as a rental activity with no involvement by your department?

 - Is this to be a co-sponsored event; an event sponsored by a campus organization in conjunction with a non-university group?
 Co-sponsorship is appropriate when there is a clear connection with, or contribution to, the University.
 The educational mission of the co-sponsoring campus organization must be enhanced by the co-sponsored event.
 Campus departments or organizations that co-sponsor events will become the primary campus contact for the event.
 The department or organization will be responsible for full compliance with campus procedures for event planning, contact with campus service providers, any related liabilities, insurance, and costs associated with the event.
 Co-sponsoring an event does not ensure a facility use fee waiver.
 Specific approval must be obtained from the University Vice President of Business & Finance by submitting a Facility Use Fee Waiver Request.